Emil Nolde: Degenerate art

 There is silver blue, sky blue and thunder blue.
 Every color holds within it a soul, which makes me happy or repels me, and which acts as a stimulus.
 To a person who has no art in him, colors are colors, tones tones...and that is all.
 All their consequences for the human spirit, which range between heaven to hell, just go unnoticed.

 Post war

 After World War II, Nolde was once again honoured, receiving the Pour le Mérite.

 While acknowledging his success as a brilliant colourist, greater awareness of Nolde's commitment to Nazism and a discussion of the relationship between his politics, denunciation of non-Jewish adversaries as Jews, and his art is considered in more recent scholarship.
 A recent exhibition (Emile Nolde: A German Legend, The Artist during the Nazi Regime, Berlin National Gallery, 2019) examined Nolde's self-professed Nazi leanings, and the tendency of postwar art historians to downplay them.

+Nolde's first wife Ada died in November 1946.
+Two years later he married Jolanthe Erdmann (1921–2010) the daughter of the composer and pianist Eduard Erdmann.